src-d/blog/content/post/100-awesome-women-in-the-open-source-community-you-should-know.md

 improving and adding on different methods to determine gender to make our study more accurate before we release it.

-From the 6 million developers who have publicly contributed to Github we were able to determine gender based on name for approx. 2 million.
+From the 6 million developers who have publicly contributed to GitHub we were able to determine gender based on name for approx. 2 million.
 In the coming month, we'll be releasing different posts and analysis on this data set.